 5. Palacký Bridge

-The Palacký Bridge is a historic bridge that was completed in 1876 which made it the third bridge in Prague crossing the Vltava River.
+The Palacký Bridge is a historic bridge that was completed in 1876 which made it the third bridge in Prague to cross the Vltava River.
 It’s still the oldest functioning bridge crossing the river in the city after Charles Bridge.

 The bridge was once decorated with 4 statues featuring legendary couples in the history of the city named Ctirad and Šárka, Libuše and Přemysl, Lumír and Píseň, and Záboj and Slavoj.
 These statues were removed to the Vyšehrad, a historic fort located just southeast on the east bank of the Vltava River.